ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES ACT, 2005

 The company will take the following steps to prevent and remove other accessibility barriers by:

-Conducting an annual check on all current policies, procedures, training and practices supporting clients and employees with disabilities.
+- Conducting an annual check on all current policies, procedures, training and practices supporting guests and employees with disabilities.

 For more information

-For more information on this accessibility plan, please contact a senior representative at Trimen Food Services.
+For more information on this accessibility plan, please contact a senior representative at Trimen Food Services Equipment Ltd.